 How to Avoid PMI (Private Mortgage Insurance on Mortgage)?

-You don’t want more money paid tacked on to your already expensive mortgage.
+You don’t want more money paid added to your already expensive mortgage.

 - Get an 80-10-10 loan, aka piggyback loan.
-This structure allows you to buy a property with two mortgages totaling 90% of the purchase price.
-The first loan covers 80% while the other loan finances the 10% down payment.
+This structure allows you to buy a property with two mortgages totaling 90% of the purchase price, and the first loan covers 80%, while the other loan finances the 10% down payment.

 - Apply for a VA loan.
-A Veterans Affairs loan requires mortgage insurance.
-FHA loans do not charge PMI but have their types of mortgage premiums.
+A Veterans Affairs loan requires mortgage insurance, and FHA mortgage loans do not charge PMI but have their types of mortgage premiums.

 - Apply to FHA loans.
-With those loans, mortgage insurance becomes required through government rather than a private.
+With those loans, mortgage insurance becomes required through the government rather than private.
 You can remove MIP or Mortgage Insurance Premium from an FHA loan after 11 years, provided you have initially put more than a 10% down.
-You cannot use FHA loans for the purchase of co-ops, and very few condos allow you to go through the vetting process required for FHA approval.
-As a result, the list of condo buildings approved for FHA is tiny.
-This applies more towards a single-family home or townhouse.
+You cannot use FHA loans to purchase co-ops, and very few condos allow you to go through the vetting process required for FHA approval.
+As a result, the list of condo buildings approved for FHA is tiny, which applies more to single-family homes or townhouses.

 - Refinance the loan.
-If your new mortgage’s LTV is lower than 80%, you can eliminate PMI as well as lower the interest on the loan due to refinancing.
+If your new mortgage’s LTV is lower than 80%, you can eliminate PMI and lower the interest on the loan due to refinancing.

 What is the difference between MIP and PMI?

 MIP is managed by the federal government and comes with restrictions.
 For example, the FHA has maximum loan limits lower than those with PMI.
 FHA insurance remains for the total duration of the loan.
 You cannot remove PMI from a loan.